 Skip to main content

-COP26 is the next annual meeting of the UN Climate Change Conference, the world’s most important summit on climate change.
-COP stands for Conference of the Parties, the countries that signed the United Nations Framework Convention on Climate Change (UNFCCC) which was adopted in 1992.
-Most climate experts describe COP26 as the most significant climate moment since the 2015 Paris Agreement, as countries will report on how they have progressed in implementing the Agreement.
-COP26 will be the first opportunity to see if we are on track to respond to the multiple challenges presented by the climate emergency and where more efforts are required.
+Most climate experts described COP26 as the most significant climate moment since the 2015 Paris Agreement, since countries were expected to report on progress against their commitments.
+COP26 was the first opportunity to see if we are on track to respond to the multiple challenges presented by the climate emergency and where more efforts are required.

-This is a critical time for the world, especially the most climate-vulnerable.
-At COP26, our team will share the lessons and amplify the voices of the communities we work with on the frontline of climate change.
-These communities know what needs to change and which solutions work best for them.
-We need to urgently scale these up while we still can.
+At COP26, Practical Action shared lessons and amplified the voices of the people we work with – those living on the frontlines of climate change.
+These communities understand what needs to change and what solutions work.
+It’s time to scale up these solutions while we still can.

-At the climate negotiations, our team will support delegates from the global south, offering our expertise and evidence from over fifty years of work with local communities.
+At COP26, our team supported delegates from the global south, sharing our knowledge from over 50 years of working with communities.

-As an official observer of the UN Climate Change Conference for the sixth year running, we will leverage that expertise to ensure the needs of frontline communities are front and central to the negotiations.
+As official UN Climate Conference observers (for the sixth year in a row), we used our platform to make sure the needs of vulnerable communities were heard in the negotiations.

 Deep decarbonisation is required to limit future global temperature rise to a maximum of 1.5°C above pre-industrial levels.
 Each increase in temperature rise adds to the severity of climate impacts.